This post describes five iconic neighbourhoods in the city of Cairo, Egypt and tips for what to see there.

 Notably, to the south of Tahrir is the well-planned, green district of Garden City, an affluent area of the city and ironically, the Vatican of Rome owns the biggest portion of land there where the Dieu School for Girls is housed.
 On the southwestern corner of Tahrir Square is the Omar Makram Mosque.

 Cairo’s architectural monuments date back to Roman, Arab and Turkish times.
-The Egyptian Antiquities Museum (now closed but will reopen in 2022 in a different location), is a must visit.
+The Egyptian Antiquities Museum (now closed but will reopen in late 2023 in a different location, near Giza), is a must visit.
 It houses the world’s largest collection of ancient Egyptian artifacts.
-There were two main floors to the museum, the ground floor with an extensive collection of papyrus and coins used in the ancient world and the first floor where you will find artifacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs.
-The museum will be moving its collection to the highly anticipated new Egyptian Museum near Giza, which is scheduled to open in 2022.
+There were two main floors to the original museum, the ground floor with an extensive collection of papyrus and coins used in the ancient world and the first floor where you will find artifacts from the final two dynasties of Egypt, including items from the tombs of the Pharaohs.
+The museum will be moving its entire collection to the highly anticipated new Egyptian Museum near Giza.

-Other museums to visit include the National Museum of Egyptian Civilization, newly opened and temporarily showcasing a few of the treasures from the old Antiquities museum until it reopens in 2022, including the mummy of Ramses II.
+Other museums to visit include the National Museum of Egyptian Civilization, newly opened and temporarily showcasing a few of the treasures from the old Antiquities museum until it reopens in late 2023 (or 2024), including the mummy of Ramses II.

 Although Giza houses some of the most visited sites in Egypt, it does not have the infrastructure to accommodate the crowds (at least before the pandemic) that descend upon it daily.
 Most of the five and four star hotels are in Cairo proper and due to the traffic, it can take up to two hours’ drive to Giza.
 There is one four star hotel (the Mena House Marriott) in Giza, a beautiful, sprawling place (some rooms have a direct pyramid view), but almost nothing else except rooming houses.